Wendy Mass

-Wendy Mass (born April 22, 1967) is an author of young adult novels and children's books.
+Wendy Mass (born April 22, 1967) is an American author of young adult novels and children's books.

 Her 2003 novel, A Mango-Shaped Space won the American Library Association (ALA) Schneider Family Book Award for Middle School in 2004.
 Her other notable works include: 11 Birthdays, A Mango-Shaped Space and Every Soul a Star.

 Mass's novel Jeremy Fink and the Meaning of Life was adapted into a feature film in 2011.

 Early life

 Born in Livingston, New Jersey, Mass's favorite subjects in school were reading and science.
 Wendy worked at town libraries and bookstores.
 As a child she would compete with friends to see who could read the most books; this helped develop her writing skills.
 Her first career vision was to be an astronaut.
 Mass's first story, co-written by her two siblings, starred a cat that somehow turned into a goat and destroyed her neighborhood.

 In high school, Mass worked at a local bookstore and continued to hone her writing skills.
 She took writing classes and decided on writing for her career.